SubhashBandaraEkanayake/python-with-hackerrank/README.md

-# python with hackerrank
+## python with hackerrank
- this repo which i make to store tips in python
+This repo which i make to store tips in python with hackerrank